Available with Standard or Advanced license.

 - Access the Database Server installation wizard.
 (This is usually an executable that you downloaded from My Esri.)

-- If you are changing the licensing on your database server from ArcGIS for Desktop or ArcGIS Engine to ArcGIS for Server Workgroup or if you are updating your ArcGIS for Server Workgroup license key, run the ArcGIS for Server Workgroup executable.
+- If you are changing the licensing on your database server from desktop to workgroup, or if you are updating your workgroup license key, run the ArcGIS Database Server Workgroup executable.

-- If you are changing your license from an ArcGIS for Server Workgroup to an ArcGIS for Desktop or ArcGIS Engine license, run the executable that comes with ArcGIS for Desktop or ArcGIS Engine.
+- If you are changing your license from a workgroup to a desktop license, run the ArcGIS Database Server Desktop executable.

 - When the installation options dialog box appears, click Database Servers.